MarshallBelles/flow-ts/README.md

 # flow-ts
 Flow SDK for Node with TypeScript bindings

-This package is currently in Alpha - Version 0
+This package is currently in Alpha - Version 1

-# Getting Started

-* copy `flow.proto` into your project directory.

-* execute `npm i --save MarshallBelles/flow.ts`